NuclearPhoenixx/nuclearphoenixx.github.io/index.md

 <p align="center"><strong id="extra"><!-- For some extra JS fun --></strong></p>

-Welcome to my site.
-This is where I showcase some of my projects and also try to maintain a somewhat regular blog.
-You can navigate to each of the individual categories by using the navigation bar on the top.
+Welcome to my personal website, I'm glad you found me.
+This is where I showcase some of my projects and also try to maintain a somewhat regular blog, although it's usually less frequent - you know how it is.
+Feel free to take a look around!

-{% include gallery caption="A small (very small) selection of some of my *fancy* projects. ☺️" %}
+{% include gallery caption="A small (**very** small) selection of some of my more *fancy* projects. ☺️" %}